Skip to main content

 Types

-Jade has eight runtime value types.
+Jade has nine runtime value types.

 TypeDescriptionStatus